The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “Of course I will.”

-The other knights had been quiet, observing this reunion.
-The impact slightly different on each.
-Drogoth’s face held a calm expression that was almost a smile.
-Chenguer didn’t hold back his smile at all.
-Wardyn laughed quietly at the expression of familial love at first, but retained a wistful look on his face for some time after.
+The other knights had been quiet, observing this reunion, the impact slightly different on each.
+Something in Drogoth’s bearing had eased—a calmness that was close to a smile.
+Chenguer made no attempt to hide his.
+Wardyn laughed quietly at the first, but a wistfulness settled on him afterward and stayed.

 Her mother, still wiping her eyes, had not let go of her daughter’s hand and, just gently, rested her head against Scarlet’s shoulder.
 Her father still had his arm around her.